rackerlabs/technical-blog/_posts/2018-12-31-aws-application-load-balancer-authentication-with-saml-idp.md

 ## Testing it out

-Once the Cognito user pool is created, the ALB listeners are configured, and the ADFS administrator confirms that the configuration for the application has been added, it's time for a test drive.
+After the Cognito user pool is created, the ALB listeners are configured, and the ADFS administrator confirms that the configuration for the application has been added, it's time for a test drive.
 Head over to any `https://app.example.com/` page that requires authentication, and you will be redirected to the SAML IdP's login screen.
 For example:

 ![Example login screen]({% asset_path 2018-12-31-aws-application-load-balancer-authentication-with-saml-idp/login-example.png %})